Constraining Heavy Neutral Leptons Coupled to the Tau-Neutrino Flavor at the Large Hadron Collider

 \subsubsection{Invariant mass}

 The invariant mass selection criteria have been studied using both the \textit{flat} and \textit{piecewise} approaches for the electron and muon channels.
 In the \textit{flat} approach, a constant invariant mass cut is applied to all events regardless of the HNL decay position, $r_{DV}$.
 In contrast, the \textit{piecewise} approach adjusts the mass selection criterion depending on $r_{DV}$.
-This method, inspired by the results of \cite{Appelt:2024esk}, allow certain events that would otherwise fail the flat cut to be recovered in regions of phase space where $m_{\ell\ell}$ (the invariant mass of the daughter leptons) is lower but still physically valid.
+This method, inspired by the results of \cite{Appelt:2024esk}, allow certain events that would otherwise fail the flat cut to be recovered, see discussion in Section~\ref{sec:background} below.

 Figure~\ref{fig:inv_mass_piecewise} illustrates how these two strategies affect events at the lowest $(m_N, \Theta_\tau)$ point in each channel.
 Green dots indicate events passing the piecewise criteria; red dots indicate those failing.
 Notably, some events that pass the piecewise cut lie below the flat cut, thereby opening up new regions in parameter space.